reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 ### Criteria to use the Hyperty Concept

 These are guidelines to help developers decide if they should provide specific service logic as Hyperty or via a simple JavaScript library.
-Consider these as guidelines and not misinstruction.
+Consider these as guidelines and not instructions.
 Before you embark on a new feature development, ask yourself the following questions:

 * Is the feature delivery directly associated with a "User" (e.g. Human beings, physical objects, physical spaces, organizations)?
 * Does the feature delivery involve communication between "Users"?